-developed capital markets, less adverse selection, etc.) and stronger oversight of managers (facilitated by stronger investor rights).
+Based on prior empirical studies, these country-level institutions are correlated with TLR (e.g., Bushman and Piotroski, 2006), and are expected to affect investment sensitivities to changes in investment opportunities.9 For example, financial development and investor rights may promote investment sensitivities through channels such as lower financing frictions (more developed capital markets, less adverse selection, etc.) and stronger oversight of managers (facilitated by stronger investor rights).
 The extent of state ownership of economic enterprises may affect investment sensitivities because the investment policies of firms with high levels of state ownership are likely to be sensitive to the incentives of politicians.
 Because the survival of a political regime often depends on its ability to promote employment opportunities for its citizens, investment sensitivities to decreased investment opportunities may be dampened by state ownership to preserve employment levels.

-Certain factors, such as asset specificity and production technology, are likely to differ substantially across industries regardless of country and can directly impact investment adjustment costs (e.g., Dixit and Pindyck (1994), Abel and Eberly (1994, 1996)).
+Certain factors, such as asset specificity and production technology, may differ across industries regardless of country and can directly impact investment adjustment costs.
 To control for these types of industry effects, we allow both intercepts and slopes on changes in investment opportunities to vary by industry.